-Luxembourg the Netherlands Singapore Luxembourg applies mandatory disclosure rules on the basis of DAC6.
+Luxembourg the Netherlands Luxembourg applies mandatory disclosure rules on the basis of DAC6.
 The Netherlands applies mandatory disclosure rules on the basis of DAC6.
-Singapore head quartered multinational companies meeting certain conditions are required to prepare and submit country-by-country reports to IRAS.
 In general, the Luxembourg implementation of DAC6 follows the minimum standard.
 A cross-border arrangement is reportable if it concerns at least one EU Member State and contains at least one of the hallmarks set out in DAC6.
 In pure domestic situations and situations without any link to an EU Member State, no reporting obligations exist in Luxembourg.
 In general, the Dutch implementation follows the minimum standard of DAC6.
 A cross-border arrangement is reportable if it concerns at least one EU Member State and contains at least one of the hallmarks set out in DAC6.
 In pure domestic situations and situations without a link to any EU Member State, no reporting obligations exist in the Netherlands.
-Singapore does not have DAC6 like disclosure requirements.
 Under Luxembourg law, failure to comply with an obligation under DAC6 can result in a penalty of up to EUR 250,000.
 Administrative guidance was issued by the Luxembourg tax authorities on certain definitions and concepts and the obligations under the mandatory disclosure rules.
 Administrative guidance was issued in the Netherlands on the hallmarks and the obligations under the mandatory disclosure rules.